 This plot shows how long it takes to form snakes, x-axis shows the

 time it takes, and y-axis shows how long the snake is, the number of umbrellas are in (or not in) each snake.
 There are three different colors of snakes in the video.
-At time t=390, there are three green snames with 9, 10, 28 people, one 40-member red snake, one 53-member blue snake, and 38 unaffiliated people.
+At time t=390, there are three green snakes with 9, 10, 28 people, one 40-member red snake, one 53-member blue snake, and 38 unaffiliated people.

 The human swarm began to form snakes at the moment they heard the vocal command, at t= 385 seconds, and this command completed at t=435 seconds.
 During this period, the number of people in snakes are increasing, while the number not in a snake decreased.
 At the end there are four snakes in the image.